craftercms/docs/source/new-ia/by-role/developer/templated/content-modeling.rst

 Two controls have a special significance to the form canvas: :ref:`newIa-form-section` and :ref:`newIa-form-repeating-group`.
 Form Section Control creates a form section that can be expanded and collapsed and holds within it other controls.
 This is typically used to group together controls that cover a similar concern and help provide the content authors with a clear and organized form when editing in form mode.
 Like the Form Section Control, Repeating Group Control is also a container that holds other controls, but the purpose is to allow a set of controls to repeat as configured.
 This is typically used to allow content authors to enter a set of meta-data and repeat it as many times as desired and permitted by configuration.

 The canvas allows the form-based content capture only, and is used by content authors when they're in that mode.
 In-Context Editing will leverage the form components, but not the canvas when authors are in that mode.
-Learn more about In-Context Editing configuration in :ref:`newIa-experience-builder`.
+Learn more about In-Context Editing configuration for templated projects in :ref:`newIa-templated-xb` and headless projects :ref:`newIa-headless-xb` .

 .. _newIa-content-view-templates: